imagineon/ViewConfigurator/Readme.md

 With this Libary we want to archive an even higher level of Swiftiness.

-With Configurator Our Example looks like this:
+With Configurator our example looks like this:

 ```swift